Yale-BIM/f21-assignments/assignment-5/README.md

     sys.exit(0)
     ```

-    > Note that the load_model() function above is passed the compile argument as `compile=False`.
+    > Note that the load_model() function above is passed the argument `compile=False`.
     This means that the model should not be compiled after loading, because the train_model() function
-    that you implemented before does this already.
+    that you implemented before did this already.

     c.
 Test your code.
 Your script should now be able to load a model from a file and continue training
     its weights thereafter: